-TEMP is engaging in a season of new beginnings!
-Here are some of the concerts and projects you can anticipate for the upcoming season:
+TEMP is engaging in a very timely season called...It's About Time!
+Here are some sneak previews from the array of concerts and projects you can anticipate for the upcoming season:

-3. TEMP Outreach is back with a new program in addition to our current favorite, "A History of Music in 30 Minutes."
-This new program, "24 Italian Hits: Original and Uncut" features historically accurate performances of the famed "24 Italian Art Songs and Arias" every high school and junior high school in Texas uses for UIL Solo & Ensemble Contests.
-Our group of professionals performs historically-accurate performances of these pieces, along with explanations of the pieces, both musically and historically.
+TEMP Outreach is back with a new program in addition to our current favorite, "A History of Music in 30 Minutes."
+This new program, "24 Italian Hits" features historically accurate performances of selections from the famed "24 Italian Art Songs and Arias", standard solos every high school and junior high school in Texas uses for UIL Solo & Ensemble Contest.
+Our group of professional musicians perform historically-accurate performances of these pieces in a hilariously modern, wacky story.
 It is a surefire favorite for schools everywhere and helps educate and engage students in their musical studies.

 Each concert season, TEMP delivers at least thirteen performances of Early Music repertoire to the Austin community, featuring renowned vocalists and instrumentalists gathered from central Texas and around the world (see http://www.early-music.org/2015-2016-season/ for this season's concert schedule).